Ingredient Information:

 Lentils

-Lentils are legumes, like peas, garbanzos and peanuts.
-They are mostly carbohydrate and protein with not very much fat.
-They have tons of fiber with a half cup of cooked lentils coming in at around 8 grams.
+Lentils, like peas, garbanzos and peanuts, are legumes.
+You can think of them as a starch since they are mostly carbohydrate and protein with essentially no fat.
+They best part is that they contain tons of fiber with a half cup of cooked lentils coming in at around 8 grams.

-Like other legumes, you can cook them whole, but they are also great pureed into soups and sauces.
-Because of their size lentils don’t have to be soaked overnight like other legumes.
-I do rinse them well because they can be full of dust and dirt.
+You can find references to lentils in the Bible and they have been found in Egyptian tombs (dried lentils do keep well).
+Like other legumes you can cook and serve lentils whole, but they are also great pureed into in soups and sauces.
+Because they are so tiny, dried lentils don’t have to be soaked overnight like other legumes.
+It is a good idea to rinse them well because they contain a lot of dust and dirt.
 Boil very gently, testing often for doneness.

 The small dark green lentil is also known as the French lentil.
-You might find them labeled as Puy lentils or by the French term “lentilles vertes du Puy.”
-It has a thin shell and a stronger pea-like flavor.
+You might find them labeled Puy lentils or by the French term "lentilles vertes du Puy."
+They have a thin shell and a stronger pea-like flavor.
 These are slightly tough and take longer to cook.
-I love to use these in salads and side dishes such as pilafs because they hold up well and have a nice texture.
+I love to use these in salads and side dishes, such as pilafs, because they hold up well to cooking and won’t turn to mush.

 Related Articles